etzisim/RF_Switch/Readme.md

-Measuring RF signal pulse widths, to be used with a decoding receiver.
+Arduino library to measure RF signal pulse widths, to be used with a decoding receiver.

-See the [Nexa library](https://github.com/c-math/Nexa433MHzRFModule/tree/master/example) for an example use.
+See the [Nexa library](https://github.com/c-math/Nexa433MHzRFModule/tree/master/examples/receive) for an example use.